OpenEvalProject/evals/manuscripts/elife-91046/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/91046/elife-91046-fig5-v1.jpg)

-**Figure 5.:** Camellia sinensis alanine decarboxylase (CsAlaDC) enzyme activity and theanine synthesis in vitro.(A) Relative enzyme activities of CsAlaDC mutant proteins against Ala substrate.
+**Figure 5.:** (A) Relative enzyme activities of CsAlaDC mutant proteins against Ala substrate.
 (B) Relative enzyme activities of CsAlaDCL110F, CsAlaDCP114A, and CsAlaDCL110F/P114A against Ala substrate.
 (C) Histogram showing the relative content of theanine resulting from different combinations of alanine decarboxylase and theanine synthetase.
 Data represent mean ± SD (n=3).
-The significance of the difference (p<0.05) was labeled with different letters according to Duncan’s multiple range test.Figure 5—source data 1.Figure 5.
+The significance of the difference (p<0.05) was labeled with different letters according to Duncan’s multiple range test.

-## In vitro synthesis of theanine
+### In vitro synthesis of theanine

 The biosynthetic pathway of theanine in tea plants comprises two consecutive enzymatic steps: alanine decarboxylase facilitates the decarboxylation of alanine to generate EA, while theanine synthetase catalyzes the condensation reaction between EA and Glu to synthesize theanine.
 By conducting mutation screens, we discovered a CsAlaDC mutant protein (L110F/P114A) that exhibited a 2.3-fold higher catalytic activity compared to the wild-type protein.
 Subsequently, we employed an in vitro theanine synthesis system utilizing CsAlaDC and either glutamine synthetase (PsGS [Pseudomonas syringae pv. syringae]) or gamma-glutamate methylamine ligase (MmGMAS [Methylovorus mays]) which have the ability to synthesize theanine from EA and Glu (Hagihara et al., 2021; Yamamoto et al., 2007).